AlexR44/AlgoTrading_Bot/README.md

 ## Summary
 The Jupyter notebook included performs the following:

-* Implementing a simple algorithmic trading strategy that uses machine learning to automate trade decisions.
+* Implements a simple algorithmic trading strategy that uses machine learning to automate trade decisions.
-* Tuning of the input parameters to optimize the trading algorithm.
+* Adjusts the input parameters to optimize the trading algorithm.
-* Training a new machine learning model (Logistic Regression Classifier)
+* Trains a new machine learning model (Logistic Regression Classifier)
-* Comparing the models' performance to that of a baseline stratefy model.
+* Compares the models' performance to that of a baseline stratefy model.

 ## Results
 ### Baseline Strategy